RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: RLx2: Rigging the Lottery in DRL

-As discussed above, the learning of the value function is crucial in sparse training.
-It not only serves to guarantee the efficiency of the DRL agent but also guides the adjustment of the sparse network during training.
-To achieve accurate value estimation, RLx2 utilizes two components, including a multi-step TD target to bootstrap value estimation, and a dynamic-capacity replay buffer to eliminate the potential data-inconsistency problem due to policy change during training.
+To achieve robust value estimation and properly guide the topology search, RLx2 utilizes two novel components: i) delayed multi-step TD targets to bootstrap value estimation; ii) a dynamic-capacity replay buffer to eliminate the potential data inconsistency due to policy change during training.